Why don’t radio broadcasts interfere with each other?

 Radio sets are ancient technology (to me at least), and as such, I never questioned their inner workings.

 What you can infer from usage is that radio broadcasts aren’t simply “electromagnetic speakers”.
 They don’t just transmit audio by sending the raw waves over the air, the same way a speaker would.
+You’d never receive any clear sound, the same way setting up multiple speakers with different music makes it impossible to listen to anything.

 How does Frequency Modulation work?